Compiled by Amber Barnes, Research Specialist, The Open Sanctuary Project

 - Six responded with names or an offer to send on the information of the professionals with whom they worked.

-- Ortho Pets, Bionic Pets, Veterinary Inclusive Prosthetics, and Animal Ortho Care were listed as companies used to design and create prosthetic devices.
+- Ortho Animals who spend regular time with humans in their home and life for companionship or human pleasure.
+Typically a small subset of animal species are considered to be pets by the general public., Bionic Pets, Veterinary Inclusive Prosthetics, and Animal Ortho Care were listed as companies used to design and create prosthetic devices.

 - Four respondents gave information about individuals with whom they worked to design and create prosthetic devices.